Wednesday, May 21 | 6:00–8:00 PM Central Newberry Library, 60 W Walton St, Chicago, IL 60610

 All conference attendees are welcome to join the celebration.
 Please add the reception to your agenda in Whova.
 Reception-only tickets ($35) are available for those who just want to join the evening celebration.
 Let’s celebrate 35 years—and toast to many more!

-For every $100 awarded by funders in the District of Columbia, AANHPI communities receive 36 cents.
+U.S. Institutional Giving for Asian American, Native Hawaiian, and Pacific Islander Communities For every $100 awarded by funders in the Chicago metro area, AANHPI communities receive 40 cents.
+The Chicago …

 This site uses cookies as described in our Privacy Policy.
 Please click the “I Accept” button or continue to use our site if you agree to our use of cookies.